eper-io/tig/readme.md

 - A defense in depth layer next to Redis, Memcached, Zookeeper
 - Distributed process hibernation
 - Distributed process forks
+- Saving and restoring process context to the network as a hashed blob

 Memory management giving an alternative to garbage collection
 - Operating systems leverage the VM hardware support of Intel and ARM